-Ethylene is an energy intensive process based on high temperature steam cracking of hydrocarbons.
-Ethylene production emits nearly 230 million tons of carbon dioxide (rough estimate based on 2019 ethylene production) and is fourth largest emitter amongst the industrial processes.
-Majority of the emissions come from steam cracking furnaces to generate high temperatures for the reaction.
+Ethylene is an energy-intensive process based on high-temperature steam cracking of hydrocarbons.
+Ethylene production emits nearly 230 million tons of carbon dioxide (rough estimate based on 2019 ethylene production) and is the fourth largest emitter amongst industrial processes.
+The majority of the emissions come from steam-cracking furnaces to generate high temperatures for the reaction.
 The heat recovery from the furnaces is fully integrated with the downstream product recovery process for achieving high overall energy efficiency.
-Carbon dioxide contributes nearly 97%, methane 2% and rest by NOx.
+Carbon dioxide contributes nearly 97%, methane 2%, and the rest by NOx.

 Global greenhouse gas emissions are estimated to be nearly 59 Gt CO2e (based on 2010 data using the emission growth rates of nearly 2.2% experienced from 2000 to 2010).
-Carbon dioxide contributes nearly 81%, methane 10%, NOx 7% and rest by fluorinated gases.
+Carbon dioxide contributes nearly 81%, methane 10%, NOx 7%, and the rest by fluorinated gases.

-Industry has acknowledged the need for decarbonization and have started rolling out targets for managing the energy transition generally in line with the Paris climate agreement.
+The industry has acknowledged the need for decarbonization and has started rolling out targets for managing the energy transition generally in line with the Paris climate agreement.
 Some companies are still trying to understand the impact of decarbonization, while others will wait for the regulations and policy guidance.
 Many companies have also announced efforts to promote sustainability through circularity.
 Companies are pooling resources to promote a more sustainable world.
-For example, Alliance to End Plastic Waste, with more than 80 member companies, is working with policy makers, NGOs and local communities to end plastic waste in the environment.
+For example, Alliance to End Plastic Waste, with more than 80 member companies, is working with policymakers, NGOs, and local communities to end plastic waste in the environment.

-Industry has still to understand and price-in the impact of sustainable and decarbonized products, and its impact on the competitive landscape globally.
-Policy decisions around carbon pricing will drive the solutions for all economic sectors and its global reach.
+The industry has still to understand and price-in the impact of sustainable and decarbonized products, and their impact on the competitive landscape globally.
+Policy decisions around carbon pricing will drive the solutions for all economic sectors and their global reach.

 Options for Ethylene Industry